yasinarafat4/yasinarafat4/README.md

-### Hi there 👋, this is Md.
+## Hi there 👋, this is Md.
 Yasin Arafat
 #### Do not use slang when you are angry with others, use codes that they don't understand.

-Skills: HTML / CSS / JavaScript / REACT / Node JS / Express Js / MongoDB
+<b>Skills:</b> HTML / CSS / JavaScript / REACT / Node JS / Express Js / MongoDB

 - 🔭 I’m currently working on Themekite as a content writer.
 - 🌱 Completed the "Complete Web Development Course" with Programming Hero.